What is KOSHER hot water for Shabbat?

 Provides comfortable warm water for dishes, showers*, and daily needs while maintaining full Shabbat observance.

-How AMNON18 Works
+How LoftyHeat Works

 1